What is generative AI, and how can it improve your business?

 Initially, it will be made available as a Beta version to partners, before being offered to all users of the Divalto one platform during 2025.

-This innovation will be integrated into the solutions and all ERP and CRM users of the Divalto one platform by the end of 2025.
-Also worth noting: we’re also working on AI assistants for developers in our partner network.
+This assistant will be available to all Divalto one ERP and CRM users by the end of 2025.
+We are also creating AI tools for our developer partners.

 “By integrating AI, companies can reap tangible benefits with measurable ROI.
 Thanks to its ability to automate certain tasks and streamline operations, they gain in efficiency and productivity.
 According to a recent study on the productivity of generative AI , 45% of executives estimate that their employees’ productivity has doubled thanks to GenAI alone.
 Today, we’re going one step further: we’re putting AI at the heart of small and medium-sized businesses’ information systems.
 The use cases we propose are directly linked to the needs expressed in the field by our users.
 So, in addition to generative AI to help generate and rework textual elements, we are developing business-specific prompts for our business solutions dedicated to industry, maintenance and so on.
 We offer, among other things, the possibility of summarizing a business opportunity, indicating the progress of a deal or identifying obstacles.
 The Copilot-type assistant we’re working on will enable us to create a quotation, or trigger a replenishment order – recurring needs within the businesses we address.
 At the same time, thanks to their expertise in our solutions and their knowledge of our customers, our partners will be able to develop new use cases on their own.”
 Jérémy Grégoire, Chief Executive Officer.